Search & SEO //

 How to pick the right alternative (a decision framework)

-After testing nine different search engines over the past three months, here’s the framework I’d give a friend:
+After testing nine different search engines over the past several months, here’s the framework I’d give a friend:

 1. Define your “why.”
 Are you switching for privacy, for better answers, or for cleaner results?
 Your answer eliminates half the options immediately.